-6. Case study
+6. Case Study

 Our analysis thus far has included combined results for the entire broad tropics.
 In this section, we present results of a case study of a satellite pass and lightning data.
-Specifically, in Figures 13 through 15, we examine WWLLN data within ±15 min of a SSMIS pass over Mexico at ~1900 LT on 14 Aug.
-2010.
-Figure 13a shows the SSMIS 91.7 GHz PCT data, and Figure 13c shows lightning strokes (gray dots).
+Specifically, in Figures 13 through 15, we examine WWLLN data within ±15 min of a SSMIS pass over Mexico at ~1900 LT on 14 August 2010.
+Figure 13a shows the SSMIS 91.7 GHz PCT data, and Figure 13c shows the lightning strokes (gray dots).
 In agreement with our combined results, lightning strokes are located at or near regions where SSMIS measured Tb depressions.
 In Figure 13b, we take this comparison between lightning and Tbs a step further and reconstruct 91.7 GHz PCT data from WWLLN stroke rates.
-This is done by using a stepwise approximation to the scatter plot in Figure 6a.
+This is done by using a stepwise approximation to the scatterplot in Figure 6a.
 The reconstructed Tbs in Figure 13b agree with SSMIS measured Tbs in Figure 13a, which suggests that WWLLN lightning stroke rates can be used to fill in gaps in satellite data.
-In Figure S9 in the Supporting Information, we present a scatter plot of reconstructed brightness temperatures vs. measured brightness temperatures for Figure 13a,b.
-The correlation coefficient for the mean of measured Tbs vs. reconstructed Tbs is r=0.93.
-This should be interpreted cautiously as there are only four data points used here (due to binning the Tbs) and p=0.07.
+In Figure S9 in the supporting information, we present a scatterplot of reconstructed Tbs versus measured Tbs for Figures 13a and 13b.
+The correlation coefficient for the mean of measured Tbs versus reconstructed Tbs is r = 0.93.
+This should be interpreted cautiously as there are only four data points used here (due to binning the Tbs) and p = 0.07.
 In addition to this example, we have found many other instances where stroke rates can be used to reconstruct Tbs for storms over land regions.
-However, in examining storms over the ocean such as tropical cyclones, we have found that stroke rates are less reliable at reconstructing Tbs [Solorzano et al., 2015].
+However, in examining storms over the ocean such as tropical cyclones, we have found that stroke rates are less reliable at reconstructing Tbs [Solorzano and Thomas, 2015].